jakazmie/AIDays/DataScientistTrack/README.md

 jupyter nbextension enable --py --user azureml.train.widgets
 ```

-5. You are ready to start the labs

 **Important**.
 Make sure to set the kernel of each notebook in the lab to *Python 3.6 - AzureML*.

+You are now ready to proceed to labs.
+Some labs may require additionao setup.
+If this is the case, the setup steps will described in the lab's notes.

+Enjoy.